Presidential Election Winner? And What Will the US Economy be…

 Propaganda Simply Not Trusted Anymore

-Although Chinese leaders have tweeted that the origin of the Corona Virus was in the US — injected by the US military, there are few takers on that theory.
-Strangely, it appears Twitter did not censor those social media posted statements!
+Although Chinese leaders have tweeted that the origin of the Corona Virus was in the US — injected by the US military, there were few takers on that theory, although the Democrat media stayed distant from any criticism or review of China during 2020.

 Those statements increase American resentment, and within other nations too.
-It’s irresponsible and evil to make that accusation.
+It’s irresponsible and evil to have made that accusation.
 Yet they have reiterated how transparent and responsible they were in reporting the virus threat last fall.

 Law Suits Could be Significant Stopper of China Exports